Virtual Knotoids in Thickened Surfaces: An interpretation of virtual knotoids in thickened surfaces

-The equivalence of virtual arcs can be expressed as the equivalence of piecewise-linear representations of virtual arcs.
+The equivalence of rail arcs can be expressed as the equivalence of piecewise-linear representations of rail arcs.
 Two representations are equivalent if one can be deformed into the other by a finite sequence of $\Delta^{\pm 1}$ moves.
 Equipped with these, we now give the proof of Theorem \ref{equi}.